-Dr. Ornish published an editorial in the American Journal of Cardiology last year that I think really sums up where we are, describing a growing convergence of scientific evidence that an optimal diet is mostly plant based.
-Make sure it has nuts, soy, and fiber and you can drop your bad cholesterol as much as taking drugs every day for the rest of your life, but without the cost and without the side-effects.
-Save the country about $20 billion.
+Dr. Ornish published an editorial in the American Journal of Cardiology last year that I think really sums up where we are, describing a growing convergence of scientific evidence that an optimal diet is mostly plant-based.
+Make sure it has nuts, soy, and fiber, and you can drop your bad cholesterol as much as taking drugs every day for the rest of your life—but without the cost, and without the side effects.
+Save the country $20 billion.

 And you can’t just take these phytonutrients in a pill.
-B-carotene pills may actually increase cancer risk, as opposed to the whole carrot, which may lower our risk.
-And you probably couldn’t swallow a hundred thousand pills a day anyway.
+Beta carotene pills may actually increase cancer risk, as opposed to the whole carrot, which may lower our risk.
+And we probably couldn’t swallow a hundred thousand pills a day anyway.

 And I will leave you, on that note.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.